 Find out when to apply to be in with the best chance of getting a place on a graduate scheme that starts in the autumn after you graduate.

 - Most employers offering formal graduate programmes open for applications in September/October , with a view to graduates starting work the following September/October.
-Employers that offer graduate-level individual jobs rather than formal programmes may follow the same timeline or may advertise roles nearer the start date, often stating on the job advertisement that the role has an ‘immediate start’.

-- Many employers set application deadlines for November and December .
+- Many employers set application deadlines in November and December .
 They may well extend the deadline or reopen the vacancy if they do not receive a sufficient number of quality applications.

 - In some sectors, such as investment banking, deadlines are fixed – although an employer might do a bit of top-up recruitment if their job offers aren’t accepted.
 Generally speaking, if you miss deadlines in these sectors, you have missed the boat until next year.
 The law profession typically has fixed deadlines, but works on its own separate recruitment timetable.

-- Some employers do not set a deadline and keep their graduate programmes ‘open’ all year or have ‘ongoing recruitment’ – but they still expect to receive most of their applications by around Christmas .
+- Some employers do not set a deadline and keep their graduate programmes ‘open’ all year or have ‘ongoing recruitment’ – but they still expect to receive most of their applications by Christmas .
 By the spring and summer, typically only the less popular schemes in the less popular locations tend to still have vacancies; more popular programmes will have been filled.

-Should you delay job hunting for another year?
+Should you delay applying for graduate jobs for another year?

-Are you considering doing a masters instead?
-Again, there may be very good reasons for this, including the desire to pursue a different career path than your undergraduate degree equips you for – but first check out our answers to the five questions to ask yourself before doing a masters in a pandemic and reflect whether it will help you get to where you want to be.
+Are you considering doing a masters?
+There may be very good reasons for this, including the desire to pursue a different career path than your undergraduate degree equips you for – but first check out our answers to the five questions to ask yourself before doing a masters in a pandemic and reflect whether it will help you get to where you want to be.